 The Tippet attaches the fly to the leader.
 The tippet attaches to the fly at one end, to the leader on the other and is nearly invisible in the water.
 This allows the fly to be presented without any line at all being seen by the fish.
 The trick is finding the strongest, yet hardest to see tippet.

 As you shop around for these items, you'll notice that they all come in many different sizes.
 The "right" size depends on your rod, and the type of fishing you will be doing.
-Assuming you purchased the general use Rod/Reel combination we recommended, you don't have to worry about all this, as it comes ready to fish.
+Assuming you purchase the general use Rod/Reel combination we recommended, you don't have to worry about all this, as it comes ready to fish.

 Now that we know the basics of the whole fly line, let's talk a little about the fly, the real bait in a fly fishing set-up.
 There are three primary types of flies: